How To Make Sober Friends If AA Isn’t Your Thing

 Other Community Meetings

 Ok yes, you may luck out if you live in a big city with some of the aforementioned ideas.
 But if there’s no sober revolution happening in your town yet and going to AA is just not aligned with your inner values, why not check out other widespread community meetings?
 There’s SMART Recovery, which has meetings all over the world just like AA but is founded on modern science, positive psychology and empowerment.
 Or Refuge Recovery, also a growing community of meetings based on Buddhism.
+Or Women for Sobriety, a female empowerment and healing program with meetings all over.
 There’s also plenty of spaces that encourage growth, learning, and development away from alcohol like yoga workshops and personal development seminars.
 For example, Shine is an inspirational variety show based on crafting an alcohol-free experience of learning and growth.
 Family First is a space for to learn about co-dependency.

 Retreats and Travel